NethermindEth/starknet.go/README.md

 - library documentation available at [pkg.go.dev](https://pkg.go.dev/github.com/NethermindEth/starknet.go).
 - [simple call example](./examples/simpleCall) to make a contract call to a mainnet contract
+- [deploy account example](./examples/deployAccount) to deploy a new account contract on testnet.
 <!-- Currently not working
 - [curve example](./examples/curve) initializing the StarkCurve for signing and verification
 - [contract example](./examples/contract) for smart contract deployment and function call